bchen528/monty/README.md

-# monty
+# monty: A custom Monty bytecode interpreter

-A custom Monty bytecode interpreter.
+Monty 0.98 is a scripting language that is first compiled into Monty bytecode like Python.
+It relies on a unique stack with specific instructions to manipulate it.
+The goal of this project is to create an interpreter for Monty ByteCodes files.

 ## Requirements
   * All files compiled on Ubuntu 14.04 LTS